tatwamasidotexe/tea-bot/README.md

 # tea-bot
 My very first discord bot using Python.
-It can carry out two very basic commands so far: Send in a Brooklyn Nine-Nine quote as per user's request, and roll a dice given the number of dice and number of sides each dice has.
-Currently I am exploring and working on adding more features to it.
+It can:
+- send you a brooklyn 99 quote
+- roll a dice
+- count number of monkes texted in server(does not work yet)
+- create a poll where poeple can vote

+code requires a lot of cleaning.